One Bowl Blueberry Oat Flour Waffles

 Instructions

 - Place the eggs in a large bowl and lightly beat until incorporated.
-Add the coconut oil, 2 tablespoons maple syrup, vanilla and milk and whisk until well combined.
+Add the milk, oil, maple syrup and vanilla and whisk until well combined.3 large eggs, 6 tablespoons coconut oil, 3 tablespoons pure maple syrup, 1 teaspoon vanilla extract

 - Add the oat flour to the wet ingredients and sprinkle the baking powder over the flour.
-Add the cinnamon and salt, then whisk until incorporated.
-Fold the 1/2 cup blueberries in gently.
+Add the cinnamon and salt, then whisk until well incorporated.3 cups oat flour, 1 tablespoon baking powder, 1 teaspoon cinnamon, 1/4 teaspoon salt

 - Preheat the waffle iron on medium high setting according to manufacturer's instructions.

-- Spray the waffle iron generously with cooking spray.
-Pour enough batter into each of the four cavities and spread to cover each prong.
+- Grease the waffle iron and pour enough batter into each of the four cavities and spread to cover each prong.
 Cook according to manufacturer's instructions and repeat until all of the batter has been used.

-- Serve warm with maple syrup, additional fresh blueberries and enjoy!
+- Serve warm with maple syrup and fresh berries if desired.
+Enjoy!

 Notes

 - This recipe makes (8) Belgian-sized waffles.
-These waffles are so hearty and satisfying that one is plenty for me.
 To make more, smaller sized waffles, simply fill the waffle cavities half way instead.

 Nutrition